-Financial assets held at amortised cost comprise cash and cash equivalents, trade and other receivables and amounts due to Group companies.
+Financial assets held at amortised cost comprise cash and cash equivalents and trade and other receivables.

-Cash and cash equivalents comprise balances held with banks that are not held for investment purposes.
+Cash and cash equivalents comprise balances held with financial institutions that are not held for investment purposes.

 Financial assets designated at FVOCI

 Upon initial recognition, the Group can elect to classify irrevocably its investments in equities as designated at FVOCI when they meet the definition of equity under IAS 32 Financial Instruments: Presentation, and are not held for trading.
 The classification is determined on an instrument-by-instrument basis.